zearp/Nucintosh/README.md

 # NUC8IxBEx Hackintosh
 This is a quick and dirty repo for Intel NUC 8th gen computers.
-It should work on all the Coffee Lake ones.
+It should work on all the Coffee Lake/Bean Canyon ones.
 I've used various sources (see credits) to build my EFI and did quite some testing.
 It should leave you with a stable and reliable build but as always, these things are never really finished.
 Compatible with macOS Mojave, Catalina, Big Sur and Monterey.

 ![macOS Monterey](https://github.com/zearp/Nucintosh/blob/master/Stuff/Monterey.png?raw=true)